 Robert Burridge embodies the Central Coast symbiosis of “laid back” and “very energetic.”
 He is an exciting and lively artist who leads an exciting and lively career with an impressive resume of credits to his name, and the Central Coast Wine Classic is fortunate and proud to hold Bob as one of its Sustaining Artists.

-Burridge was honored as the 1st Place Award winner for his Abstract paintings at the prestigious "Affair in the Gardens," in Beverly Hills, California.
-His poster design, "Party of the Arts" for the 2001 Sausalito Art Festival, was named the top poster of the year by Sunshine Artist Magazine.
-He is currently represented by Gallery Carla in San Francisco and also exhibits his work in Murphys, Manhattan Beach, Tampa, Maui and Australia.
-Locally, Burridge's work can be seen at McConnell Gallery in San Luis Obispo and the David Ryan Gallery in Old Orcutt.
+Burridge was honored as the 1st Place Award winner for his Abstract paintings at the prestigious “Affair in the Gardens,” in Beverly Hills, California.
+His poster design, “Party of the Arts” for the 2001 Sausalito Art Festival, was named the top poster of the year by Sunshine Artist Magazine.
+He is currently represented by the Vault Gallery in Cambria and also exhibits his work in Key West, Palm Desert and New Orleans.

 Bob paints every day in his country barn studio located near Arroyo Grande and on California’s Central Coast along the beaches of San Luis Obispo County.
 His style explores and interprets “real life” in his own passionate, painterly voice.
 Burridge’s artwork has been praised as “happy, intriguing and powerful.”
 Art critics describe his work as “vibrant, beautiful, masterly done and just a little tweaked.”
 “His use of bold, rich color and adventurous texture, while complex, is uplifting and ‘Pop’.”
 His favorite subjects feature “the Good Life,” and include tropical vistas, coastal landscapes, impressionistic still lifes, and luscious fruits & vegetables.
 An art critic recently commented, “This man makes vegetables exciting!
 He is a very fine painter with a strong artistic voice.”